 - Finding viable, creative solutions to ensuring vital financial support to UC Berkeley programs that are currently funded through any contracts that do not align with UC Berkeley’s Principles of Community.

 In 2019 the Coalition for Healthy Campus Food and Beverages:

-- Has been working with relevant campus administrative bodies to ensure that any committees that will determine the future of campus beverage service (e.g., through RFPs or contracts) include faculty and staff experts in nutrition, health equity, environmental sustainability, and corporate responsibility, as well as undergraduate and graduate students.
+- Worked with relevant campus administrative bodies to ensure that any committees that will determine the future of campus beverage service (e.g., through RFPs or contracts) include faculty and staff experts in nutrition, health equity, environmental sustainability, and corporate responsibility, as well as undergraduate and graduate students.

-- Continues to research and expand understanding of the current product mix and promotion of beverages available on campus.
+- Continued to research and expand understanding of the current product mix and promotion of beverages available on campus.

 Interested in getting more involved?
 We invite you to join the Coalition for Healthy Campus Food and Beverages meetings.
 For more information contact: Rosalie Z. Fanshel, Program Manager, Berkeley Food Institute, email@example.com, or Joyce Lee, Campus Food Equity and Inclusion Policy Fellow, at firstname.lastname@example.org.